dear expectant mother

 My Home & Pets

-I live in a safe, family-friendly suburban community.
-Most of what I need is walking distance from me, including a mall, restaurants, two movie theaters, and other shopping amenities.
-There are also parks and plenty of outdoor community activities, such as fairs, carnivals, sports, and school festivals.
-I love living here because I never run out of things to do!
+I live in a friendly, family-oriented community filled with recreation areas for both adults and children.
+Most of what I need is within walking distance, including a mall, great restaurants, and two movie theaters.
+Excellently rated schools, both public and private, are also nearby.
+There are many opportunities for community collaborations and family-friendly activities, as well as parks and plenty of outdoor community activities, such as fairs, carnivals, wine-tasting, sports, and school festivals.
+There is always plenty to do!

 My Extended Family